“Now to him who is able to do immeasurably more than all we ask or imagine, according to his power that is at work within us.” Ephesians 3:20

 Do we all have God’s power working in us?
-Let’s dig deeper by doing a word study.
+Let’s dig deeper by doing word studies of the bolded words in the verse above.

 Able: the Greek, dunamai, means “to be able or possible, be of power, powerful, to have power whether by virtue of one’s own ability and resources or through a state of mind, through favorable circumstances, or by permission of law or custom.”